owensgroup/SlabHash/README.md

 ### NVIDIA Titan V:

-Titan V has Volta architecture with 12GB of DRAM memory.
+Titan V has Volta architecture with compute capability 7.0 and 12GB of DRAM memory.
 In our setting, we have NVIDIA driver 410.104, and CUDA 10.0 running.

 #### Mode 0:
 ```